-Diamondback Energy, Inc. was incorporated in Delaware on December 30, 2011.
-Prior to October 11, 2012, all of our historical oil and natural gas assets, operations and results described in this report were those of Windsor Permian LLC, or Windsor Permian, and Windsor UT LLC, or Windsor UT, which, prior to our initial public offering, were entities controlled by our equity sponsor, Wexford Capital LP, or Wexford.
-Immediately prior to the effectiveness of the registration statement relating to our initial public offering, Windsor Permian became our wholly-owned subsidiary and we acquired the oil and natural gas assets of Gulfport Energy Corporation, or Gulfport, located in the Permian Basin in exchange for shares of our common stock and a promissory note in a transaction we refer to as the Gulfport transaction.
-The oil and natural gas properties described in this report have been acquired by Windsor Permian, Gulfport and Windsor UT since December 2007.
+Diamondback Energy, Inc. commenced business operations on October 11, 2012.
+Prior to that time, all of our historical oil and natural gas assets, operations and results described in this report were those of Windsor Permian LLC and Windsor UT LLC.
+In connection with our initial public offering, Windsor Permian LLC became our wholly-owned subsidiary and we acquired the oil and natural gas assets of Gulfport Energy Corporation located in the Permian Basin.
 As a result, there is only limited historical financial and operating information available upon which to base your evaluation of our performance.